vinarmani/truf-node/TERMINOLOGY.md

 - UPGRADEABLE CONTRACT: A contract that doesn't need redeployment for important structural changes.
 - CHILD OF: A relation between streams, where a child stream is a subset of a parent stream
 - PARENT OF: A relation between streams, where a parent stream is a superset of a child stream.
 All streams that have children are Composed Streams.
-- TRUFLATION DATABASE: The MariaDB instance that stores truflation data.
+- TRUFLATION DATABASE: The MariaDB instance that stores trufnetwork data.
 It may be an instance of some environment (test, staging, prod).
 - TRUFLATION DATABASE TABLE: We should NOT use _TABLE_ to refer it without correctly specifying; Otherwise, it creates confusion with kuneiform tables.
 - WHITELIST: A list of wallets that defines permission to perform a certain action.
 It may be "write" or "read" specific.
 - PRIVATE KEY: A secret key that refers to a wallet.
-It may own contracts, or refer to an entity/user that needs to interact with the TSN-DB.
+It may own contracts, or refer to an entity/user that needs to interact with the TN-DB.
-- SYSTEM CONTRACT: The unique contract within TSN that manages official streams and serves as the primary access point for stream queries.
+- SYSTEM CONTRACT: The unique contract within TN that manages official streams and serves as the primary access point for stream queries.
-- OFFICIAL STREAM: A stream that has been approved by TSN governance and registered in the System Contract.
+- OFFICIAL STREAM: A stream that has been approved by TN governance and registered in the System Contract.
-- UNOFFICIAL STREAM: A stream that exists within TSN but has not been approved by governance or registered in the System Contract.
+- UNOFFICIAL STREAM: A stream that exists within TN but has not been approved by governance or registered in the System Contract.
-- TSN GOVERNANCE: The entity or group responsible for approving streams and managing the System Contract.
+- TN GOVERNANCE: The entity or group responsible for approving streams and managing the System Contract.
 - SAFE READ: A query made through the System Contract that only returns data from official streams.
 - UNSAFE READ: A query made through the System Contract that can return data from any stream, official or unofficial.